thesamuraiwho/100-days-of-code/r1-log.md

 Adding settings memory for the last valid directory of images.
 Refactoring the code by removing old code.
 Moving to final MVP stage since most functionality works on current version.

+### R1D42

+Working on building app and refactoring.
+Had to fix an issue with emojis after having to rebuild my environment.

 ### R1D101

 ### R1D102